Dr Jeremy Huggett

 - Core or Periphery?
 Digital Humanities from an archaeological perspective (Cologne Dialogue on Digital Humanities, 2012)

-- Vice-chair, Archaeology Data Service Advisory Committee
+- Vice-chair, Archaeology Data Service Management Committee

 - Editorial Advisory Committee, Internet Archaeology